 • 400 m² of office and showroom space in which over 30 Focus models are displayed as tangible examples of the site's savoir-faire.

 Focus is sensitive to all aspects of sustainable development, and it is a point of pride for us that all our products are 100% made in France.
 Focus chooses his suppliers and subcontractors for their technical skills as well as their proximity to the production site.

 Leading a team of more than 80 people

 In the spring of 2015, Dominique Imbert appointed two people with long experience at Focus to lead the company: Laurent Gaborit, the former Sales Director for France, and Jean-Marc Chalier, the former Financial Director.
-Olivier Drouot, recently named Director of the production site in Cavaillon, brings his expertise and his conviction in products ‘Made in France’ to this motivated team.
+Mathieu Gritti and Jean-François Perrier, in charge of the production site in Cavaillon, bring their expertise and their conviction in products ‘Made in France’ to this motivated team.
 Dominique Imbert, the President and founder of the company, remains responsible for the design and conception of the models.
 He unreservedly backs the new spirit and motivation that drives the management team and its belief in audacity, French savoir-faire, creativity and innovative management.